Diplodus: Species

+An articulated fossil skeleton of an indeterminate Diplodus is known from the Middle Miocene of Slovakia.

 Characteristics

 Diplodus seabreams have deep bodies with an elongated ovate shape.
 There are between 8 and 12 incisor-like teeth in the front of the upper jaw, the rest of the teeth are molar like.
 The lateral line is made up of 60, or more, scales.
 There is a scaled sheath at the base of the dorsal and anal fins.
 The flange on the preoperculum has no scales.
 The bodies may be marked with dark vertical bars or is plain silvery with a black blotch or spot on the caudal peduncle.
 The largest species in the genus with maximum published total lengths of 60 cm are D. hottentotus and D. puntazzowhile the smallest is D. ascensionis which has a maximum published total length of 22 cm.

 Distribution

 Diplodus seabreams are found in the Eastern and Western Atlantic Oceans, the Mediterranean Sea, the Black Sea and the Western Indian Ocean.